uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 114 /home/$USER/Tutorial/slurm_tutorial/example4/input_files/random_file_4.txt
 ```

-#### Example 4.3: Counting Words in Multiple Files from a File List
+#### Example 4.4: Counting Words in Multiple Files from a File List

-This example job script is similar to [Example 4.2](#example-42-dynamically-reading-and-counting-words-in-multiple-files), but instead of dynamically reading files from the directory, it counts the number of words in multiple files in parallel using a SLURM job array, with the files listed in a separate file list.
-This example utilizes the same input files from [Example 4.1](#example-41-line-by-line-word-count) as described in the [Setup](#setup) section.
+This example job script is similar to [Example 4.3](#example-43-dynamically-reading-and-counting-words-in-multiple-files), but instead of dynamically reading files from the directory, it counts the number of words in multiple files in parallel using a SLURM job array, with the files listed in a separate file list.
+This example utilizes the same input files from [Example 4](#example-4-array-job) as described in the `Input File Generation` section.

 To create a file list by tracking all the files in the `input_files` directory, use the find command along with globbing to list all generated files in the current directory and its subdirectories.
 The input files along with its absolute path are tracked in `file_list.txt`.